Kriti-bit/3-Level-Classification-Approach/README.md

 | 4     | 9996                  |
 | -1    | 25003 (Not included)  |

 #### The third level is trained as a binary classifier, where the data can either have a label, 1 or 0.
 Label 1 is the assigned to all the data points that have a target value 1.
 Label 0 is assigned to all the data points that have a target value of 1.
-The remaining data points are assigned a label of -1 and are not included while trainging the level 3 model.
+The remaining data points are assigned a label of -1 and are not included while training the level 3 model.

 | Label | Number of data points |
 | ----- | --------------------- |